RocketChat/homeserver/docs/bridge-architecture-guide.md

 If a bridge is unreachable:

-1. Mark the bridge as DOWN.
+1. Mark the bridge as `down`.
 2. Queue events for later delivery.
 3. Use exponential backoff for retries.
-4. When the bridge comes back (responds 200), mark it as UP and flush the queue.
+4. When the bridge comes back (responds 200), mark it as `up` and flush the queue.
 5. Track stream position per bridge so it can resume from where it left off.

 ### State Tracking (per bridge)